pkhiev/BigML_facemask_detector/README.md

 # Data source

-<strong>The data was obtained from a public face mask detection dataset on Kaggle: https://www.kaggle.com/datasets/andrewmvd/face-mask-detection The data contains 853 images pre-labeled with 3 object classes: with_mask, without_mask, and mask_weared_incorrect.
+<strong>The data was obtained from a public face mask detection dataset on <a href="https://www.kaggle.com/datasets/andrewmvd/face-mask-detection"> Kaggle </a>.
+The data contains 853 images pre-labeled with 3 object classes: with_mask, without_mask, and mask_weared_incorrect.
 Each image has a corresponding XML file with bounding boxes listed in PASCAL VOC format.</strong>

 ![fig1](https://github.com/pkhiev/BigML_facemask_detector/blob/main/img/fig1.JPG)